juandavidcruzgomez/thesis-software-suite/README.md

 # Juan David Cruz-Gómez PhD Thesis software suite

-This repository contains several software projects developped during my PhD thesis at Telecom - Bretagne.
+This repository contains several software projects developed during my PhD thesis at Telecom - Bretagne.
 Since the software and algorithms were mostly written for papers and thus in a rush, the code may not be the best and cleanest code you may ever seen.

 However, in an effort to write clean code, I try to document all the code and to automate the building process.
 To do this I use CMake (I hope you know the basics of CMake).

 ## Table of contents